Arlodotexe/windows-interact/README.md

     },
     // Default text to speech voice to use (For System.speak)
     TTSVoice: 'Microsoft David Desktop',
-    // Default message to speak when an error occurs (For System.error)
-    spokenErrorMessage: 'Something is wrong with your node server.
-Details are in the log',
     // Inverval at which the app manager gets the status of registered apps.
 Leaving unset defaults the interval to 5000
     appManagerRefreshInterval: 2500,
     // Log options